Diamonds Are Forever (film): Writing

 While On Her Majesty's Secret Service was in post-production, Richard Maibaum wrote several drafts about Bond avenging the death of his wife Tracy.
-The characters Irma Bunt and Marc-Ange Draco were set to return.
+The characters Irma Bunt and Marc-Ange Draco were set to return and Bond mourning his deceased wife Tracy while Louis Armstrong's We Have All the Time in the World played in the background.
 Harry Saltzman had suggested Thailand and India as potential filming locations.
 When George Lazenby departed from the role prior to the film's release, a complete rewrite was requested, in addition to Maibaum's script failing to impress Albert R. Broccoli and Saltzman.
 Following this, Maibaum wrote an original script with Auric Goldfinger's twin seeking revenge for the death of his brother.
 In this version, Goldfinger's brother was a Swedish shipping magnate armed with a laser cannon held within the hull of a supertanker.
 The idea was borrowed from an early draft of On Her Majesty's Secret Service in which Ernst Stavro Blofeld was to be Goldfinger's twin brother, with Gert Fröbe set to return.
 The film would have ended with a boat chase of Chinese junks and Roman galleys on Lake Mead.
 The plot was later changed after Broccoli had a dream, where his close friend Howard Hughes was replaced by an imposter.
 Hence, the character of Willard Whyte was created, and Tom Mankiewicz was chosen to rework the script.

 Mankiewicz says he was hired because Broccoli wanted an American writer to work on the script, since so much of it was set in Las Vegas "and the Brits write really lousy American gangsters" – but it had to be someone who also understood the British idiom, since it had British characters.
-David Picker, then-president of United Artists, had seen the stage musical Georgy written by Mankiewicz, and recommended him; he was hired on a two-week trial and kept on for the rest of the movie.
+David Picker, then-president of United Artists, had seen the stage musical Georgy written by Mankiewicz, and recommended him; he was hired on a two-week trial and kept on for the rest of the film, as well as several subsequent Bond films.
 The idea of Goldfinger's brother was scrapped, and Blofeld was written back into the script.
 Mankiewicz later estimated the novel provided around 45 minutes of the film's final running time.
 The adaptation eliminated the main villains from the source Ian Fleming novel, mobsters called Jack and Seraffimo Spang, but used the henchmen Shady Tree, Mr. Wint and Mr. Kidd.